 Staff interviews

 We spoke to a senior member of staff and also the Practice Manager (PM) during the 2 individual meetings.

-We asked if there was a Patient Participation GroupParticipation Group (PPG/PRG)?
+We asked if there was a Patient Participation Group/Reference Group (PPG/PRG)?

 We were told there was a PPG which comprised of approximately 20 patients who meet approximately every 3 months.
-A ‘P.P.G.’ notice board contained last meeting notes
+A ‘P.P/R.G.’ notice board contained last meeting notes.

 We asked what alternative services care pathways are offered to patients and how?